cabforum/servercert/docs/EVG.md

 __Certificate Field__: `subject:businessCategory` (OID:  2.5.4.15)
 __Required/Optional__: Required
-__Contents__: This field MUST contain one of the following strings: "Private Organization", "Government Entity", "Business Entity", or "Non-Commercial Entity" depending upon whether the Subject qualifies under the terms of [Section 8.5.2](#private-organization-subjects), [Section 8.5.3](#government-entity-subjects), [Section 8.5.4](#business-entity-subjects) or [Section 8.5.5](#non-commercial-entity-subjects) of these Guidelines, respectively.
+__Contents__: This field MUST contain one of the following strings: "Private Organization", "Government Entity", "Business Entity", or "Non-Commercial Entity" depending upon whether the Subject qualifies under the terms of [Section 8.5.2](#private-organization-subjects), [Section 8.5.3](#government-entity-subjects), [Section 8.5.4](#business-entity-subjects) or [Section 8.5.5](#non-commercial-entity-subjects), respectively.

 ### 9.2.4.
 Subject Jurisdiction of Incorporation or Registration Field